 The Core Ensemble has always maintained a special relationship with the Community Music Center of Boston.
-Percussionist Michael Parola taught there in the mid 1980’s and pianist Hugh Hinton is currently on the faculty.
+Percussionist Michael Parola taught there in the mid 1980’s and pianist Hugh Hinton has also taught there.
 In 1997, the Boston premiere of Charcoal Sketches was presented by the CMCB at Roxbury Community College and in 2003, the world premiere of The Silken Phoenix took place at the Boston Center for the Arts also under the sponsorship of the CMCB.

 The CMCB commissioned Mona Lisa Speaks for premiere performances in March 2011 as part of its 100th Anniversary Celebration.

 In 2002-2003 the Core Ensemble presented performances of Of Ebony Embers and Tres Vidas and educational/residency programs and master classes at the Wilmington (DE) Music School extending into the city of Wilmington under the auspices of the National Endowment for the Arts.

 A 2001 Educational Residency in Fort Worth Texas with Imagination Celebration (a Kennedy Center Affiliate) featured performances of Of Ebony Embers.